dulibrarytech/oclc-reclamation/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -v, --version    show program's version number and exit --cascade {0,1}  only applicable to the unset_holding operation: whether or not to unset the holding if a local holdings record
+  -v, --version    show program's version number and exit --cascade {0,1}  only applicable to the unset_holding operation: whether or not to unset the
-                   or local bibliographic record exists.
+                   holding if a local holdings record or local bibliographic record exists.
                    Choose either 0 or 1 (default is 0).
-0 - don't unset holding if local holdings record or local bibliographic records exists; 1 - unset holding and delete local holdings record and local bibliographic record
+                   0 - don't unset holding if local holdings record or local bibliographic records exists;
+                   1 - unset holding and delete local holdings record and local bibliographic record (if one exists)

 examples:
   python process_worldcat_records.py get_current_oclc_number inputs/process_worldcat_records/get_current_oclc_number/filename.csv